bbelderbos/bbelderbos.github.io/_posts/2016-06-26-analyzing-brexit-data-with-pandas.md

 layout: post
 title: Analyzing Brexit data with Pandas
 comments: True
 summary: I wanted to learn Pandas for quite some time.
-As usual on this blog I start with a practical exercise / goal, UK's EU referendum, and use (and learn) Pandas to analyze the results, including UK census data.
+As usual on this blog I start with a practical exercise / goal, UK's EU referendum, and use (and learn) Pandas to analyze the results.
+I included the UK census data in my analysis which led to some interesting findings.
 categories: [Data Science]
 tags: [pandas, numpy, matplotlib, brexit, data, analysis, mining, scatterplot]
 image: pandas_brexit_data.png